-The knee health app will combine three apps (Arthritis ID, OPEN, and FitViz) into one knee health app.
+The KneeOA app will combine three apps (Arthritis ID, OPEN, and FitViz) into one.
 Participants will be screened and if eligible will be given full access to the app.
 The knee health app will provide education about knee pain and OA, it will help guide participants in setting their activity goals, give tips on how to be active, and provide suggestions on local facilities via Google Maps.
-Participants will be asked to look at their activity levels at least three times a week for 12 weeks.
-At the end of the 12 weeks, participants will be asked if they would participate in a 30-minute interview by phone to go over their experiences with the knee health app.
+Participants will be asked to look at their activity levels at least once a week for 12 weeks.
+At the end of the 12 weeks, participants will be asked if they would participate in a virtual interview by phone or Zoom video conference to go over their experiences with the KneeOA app.

 We will recruit 50 participants for this study.
 They will be considered eligible if they:

-- have had knee pain, aching, or discomfort for 28 days in the past year, and
+- Have had knee pain, aching, or discomfort for 28 days in the past year

 Funded by Canadian Initiative for Outcomes in Rheumatology Care (CIORA)

 Linda Li, Department of Physical Therapy, University of British Columbia (Vancouver); Arthritis Research Canada

 John Esdaile, Arthritis Research Canada; University of British Columbia (Vancouver)

 Chris Shaw, School of Interactive Arts & Technology, Simon Fraser University

 Jolanda Cibere, Arthritis Research Canada; University of British Columbia (Vancouver)